haruosuz/codon/README.md

 https://www.nature.com/articles/s41467-023-42681-w
 https://pmc.ncbi.nlm.nih.gov/articles/PMC10645730/

 Differences among anticodons (i.e., tRNA isodecoder families) were also attributed to codon biases34 (Supplementary Fig. 8b).
-Minimal doubling time estimated using codon-usage bias39 was also significantly shorter than that of related species (Fig. 4c).
-These results suggest that bacteria whose rrn operon is only on a plasmid were under selection pressure leading to faster growth rates and increased effective numbers of rrn operons and tRNA genes.

 tRNA clusters and codon bias S
-A group of tRNA genes was considered a cluster if the tRNA genes were adjacent to each other at ≤500 bp.
-Spearman’s correlation coefficient between the numbers of tRNA genes on chromosomes and the amino-acid compositions of all CDSs were calculated.
+|
 Codon bias S34 was calculated using a python script by referring to R-package v.2.24.0 sscu.
 The growth-rate potential was estimated using gRodon R-package v.
 2.3.039.
 Forty highly expressed genes were selected according to a previous study34 and used for calculating codon bias S and growth-rate potential.
-Statistical significance was assessed using Mann-Whitney U-tests.

 ### 2017-10